this month's flower

 That has not been the only difficulty.
 On two separate occasions we received the attentions of the local constabulary who were investigating complaints from concerned residents that we were digging up bulbs rather than planting them!

-The map above shows the extent and location of our planting and includes areas in the woodland immediately behind the Barlow Institute and also around the wall and paths to the rear of the children's play area.
+The map above shows the extent and location of our planting and includes areas in the woodland immediately behind The Barlow and also around the wall and paths to the rear of the children's play area.
 Please do not dig up the bulbs!

 Bulb planting map